-Fortunately, the virus mostly spared children from the level of death and illness suffered by over 100 million fellow Americans.7 Fortunately, no Montgomery County child is known to have died as a result of contracting COVID but nearly 2,400 adults did, often leaving children without grandparents, aunts, uncles, cousins, and worse yet, one or both parents.8 the virus' direct physical impact, the pandemic itself caused a mental health crisis for children that continues unabated.
+Although children mostly escaped the virus' direct physical impact, the pandemic itself caused a mental health crisis for children that continues unabated.
 Across the country, mental health related emergency department visits spiked 31% for adolescents ages 12 to 17 from March 2019 to March 2021.
-Worse yet, emergency rooms treated 51% more teenage girls for attempted suicide than normal between February 2019 and February 2021.9 This national data from the Centers for Disease Control and Prevention (CDC) is sufficiently alarming to require substantial policy change.
+Worse yet, emergency rooms treated 51% more teenage girls for attempted suicide than normal between February 2019 to February 2021.9 This data from the Centers for Disease Control and Prevention (CDC) is sufficiently alarming to require substantial policy change.